lanzela/My-Website/README.md

 ## Contact Me

 The "Contact Me" section is the gateway for visitors to get in touch with me.
 It includes links to my Instagram, Facebook and LinkedIn profiles.
-Additionally, there's a contact form where users can input a message to send directly to me.
+Additionally, there's a contact form where users can input a message to send directly to me, and also a button that lets users download my Resume.

 ### Contact Form